Chuan Leekpai: Human rights

 Chuan's second government came under fire for the violent arrest of 223 villagers protesting the Pak Mun Dam.
-Historian Nidhi Iawsriwong noted that "the present situation is as worse as that of the May event (the bloody crackdown of anti-government protesters in 1992).
+Historian Nidhi Eoseewong noted that "the present situation is as worse as that of the May event (the bloody crackdown of anti-government protesters in 1992).
 We have a tyrannical government that is arrogant and not accountable to the public.
 This is dangerous because the government still sees itself as legitimate and claims that it is democratic.
 In fact, it is as brutal as the military government".

 Controversy arose in early 1999 when it became known that Chuan nominated Thanom Kittikachorn to the post of honorary royal guard, provoking widespread criticism.
 The situation was resolved when Thanom resigned.
 Thanom was one of the "three tyrants" who ruled Thailand from 1963 to 1973 and ordered the massacre of pro-democracy students on 14 October 1973, after which he was ordered to step down and be exiled by King Bhumibol Adulyadej.

 In April 2000, the editor in chief of the Chiang Mai daily newspaper Pak Nua was shot and seriously wounded in an attempted murder, but recovered.
 The editor believed that his repeated critical reporting on the government led to the assault.